Next Competition Dates:

 Sounds great, so what’s the catch?

-Our philosophy is to set you up in the physical space and then let you get down to work and stay out of your way so you can focus on growing your company.
+Our philosophy is to set you up in the physical space and then let you get down to work so you can focus on growing your company.
 All we require in return are quarterly reports so we can measure if this concept works:

-- Quarterly amounts of investment raised, revenue generated and product sold
+- Quarterly amounts of any equity raised, revenue generated, and or grants/other funding received

 - Descriptions of your linkages and collaborations with other Generator companies, Universities and Industry Associations

 Each successful applicant is required to sign a 12-month lease with Discovery Parks that includes these reporting requirements.
-Generator tenants are required to move out of the Generator at the end of their 12 months to make space for the next cohort.
+Generator tenants are required to move out of the Generator at the end of their 12 months to make space for the next cohort unless they re-apply and are successful in winning an additional 12 months.

 Shoot us an email at email@example.com

-The Generator is 5,000sf of incubator office space available to high tech startup companies on a competitive basis.
+The Generator is 5,000 sqft of incubator office space available to technology startup companies on a competitive basis.
 An initiative developed between Discovery Parks and the City of Vancouver in 2011, early-stage technology companies apply to win 12 months of free work space.
-With access to mentors and programming provided by BC Tech and LifeSciences BC, the companies also have support available to thrive and grow.
+With access to mentors and programming provided by Discovery Parks, BC TECH and LifeSciences BC, the companies also have support available to thrive and grow.